lizmat/articles/rakuast-for-early-adopters-1.md

 ```
 $ast.EVAL;  # Hello World
 ```
 Pretty neat, eh?
 But that's not all.
-To help in development and debugging, you can `say` the `.raku` method on a RakuAST object, and it will create a representation of the object in Raku code.
+To help in development and debugging, you can `say` the `.raku` method on a RakuAST object, and it will create a representation of the object as *RakuAST objects* in Raku code.
 ```
 say $ast.raku;
 # RakuAST::Call::Name.new(